Completing your CV can seem daunting, especially if it’s your first time.

-Below you will find some helpful tips to achieve this.
-To begin with, ensure your contact details are correct, give yourself a 2-page format to work with & include the following four sections....
+To begin with, ensure your contact detail are correct, give yourself a 2-page format to work with and include the following four sections…

 Most attention is given to the first page of the CV, it’s the first chance you get to introduce